uplb-eliens/uplb-eliens.github.io/content/articles/jach/jach_002.rst

 *Competitive Programming is not for everyone.* It requires passion, commitment, discipline, focus, lots of free time to waste, and a strong desire to win.
 While you're at it, *enjoy and have fun!*

-[Warning!!
+[WARNING!!
 Competitive Programming can be addicting and frustrating. *Git Gud*.]

 For more information, check this `repo <https://github.com/uplb-eliens/awesome-competitive-programming>`_.